onekey-sec/ubi_reader/README.md

-## Python 3
-This is the initial branch for the Python3 version.

 # UBI Reader
 UBI Reader is a Python module and collection of scripts capable of extracting the contents of UBI and UBIFS images, along with analyzing these images to determine the parameter settings to recreate them using the mtd-utils tools.

 ## Testing Branch
-The testing branch includes a tools/ directory, that with scripts to help when trying to extract data from broken images.
-These also serve as examples of how to use ubi_reader in custom scripts.
+The testing branch includes a tools/ directory, that has scripts to help when trying to extract data from broken images.
+These also serve as examples of how to use parts of ubi_reader in custom scripts.

 An override system is also included, for manually setting certain parameters that may be reported wrong by the UBI/FS data.